throneteki/throneteki/docs/implementing-cards.md

 });
 ```

 In other cases, abilities contain the word 'instead' to indicate that the event will not be cancelled, but the normal effect will be replaced.
-In these case, `context.skipHandler()` can be called to replace the effect.
+In these cases, the `context.replaceHandler` method can be used to replace the effect.
+It must be passed a function that will execute instead of the normal handler.

 ```javascript
 this.interrupt({